Tullis Matson (Founder and Managing Director)

 In 2010 she decided to embrace her passion for horses and became a groom and rider for a private dressage yard in Cheshire, where she cared for and rode a variety of horses ranging from novice to advanced level.
 Whilst there, Faye’s interest in breeding prompted her to gain her AI Technician qualification and complete the Foaling The Mare course at Twemlows Stud Farm.

-Pam joined the team in Febuary 2011, and has proved to be skilled at many tasks from looking after the stallions to processing semen in the laboratory.
-Pam also spends allot of her time in the office, so it may be her jolly voice you hear at the other end of the phone!
+Pam joined the team in February 2011, and has proved to be skilled at many tasks from looking after the stallions to processing semen in the laboratory.

-Previously Pam worked as the Yard manager at Weybridge Equestrian Centre in Surrey for 11 years.
-In 2000 Pam completed a National Certificate in Equine Studies at Merrist Wood College in Guildford.
+Previously Pam worked as the Yard Manager at Weybridge Equestrian Centre in Surrey for 11 years.
+In 2000 Pam completed a National Certificate in Equine Studies at Merrist Wood College in Guildford, her BHS Stage 1 and Riding and Road Safety.
+Pam is also a qualified AI Technician.

-Pam’s spare time is spent with her own horse, a Welsh Sec D Cob, leaving sometime for her neglected husband.
-They are now expecting their first baby in January 2013, but Pam plans to be back at work in September.
+Pam’s spare time is spent with her own horse, a Welsh Sec D Cob, Spartacus, leaving sometime for her neglected husband and 2 children, a boy and girl, who keep her on her toes.

 Charity is responsible for the smooth running of the collections in the mornings, and is excellent at showing young stallions how it’s all done.
 She is a kind, sweet natured, placid mare and will stand for the most inexperienced of stallions.